salsita/nodejs-training/README.md

 ## Training plan

 **There is no nodejs way (like there is an Angular way or React way etc.).
-Just pick framework (we like `Koa`) and it comes with a function signature for writing middleware function (all frameworks have similar structure - request in, response out).
-All other depends on type of project, used technologies (REST/SOAP/GraphQL, Postgres/Mongo/Redis/ElasticSearch/Kafka/...) and on you.
+Just pick framework (we like `Koa`) and it comes with a function signature for writing middleware function (all frameworks have a similar structure - request in, response out).
+All other depends on the type of project, used technologies (REST/SOAP/GraphQL, Postgres/Mongo/Redis/ElasticSearch/Kafka/...) and on you.
 Here I present some patterns you may find useful.**

 Try to stick with [The Twelve-Factor App](https://12factor.net/) paradigm.

-App's entry point is in [`/src/index.js`](./src/index.js) where http(s) server is configured, routes are added and server starts listening on specified port.
+App's entry point is in [`/src/index.js`](./src/index.js) where http(s) server is configured, routes are added and server starts listening on the specified port.
 Routes/Actions are defined in [`/src/actions`](./src/actions), directory structure on disk represents directory structure of URLs.